The Best Wisconsin Auto Insurance Company

 How We Found the Best Auto Insurance in Wisconsin

 To find the best auto insurance companies in Wisconsin we used a similar methodology to our review on nationwide providers.
-We started with the five largest auto insurance providers in Wisconsin by market share: American Family, Progressive, State Farm, Allstate, and GEICO.
-Then, we evaluated these top five based on their coverage options.
+We started with the largest auto insurance providers in Wisconsin by market share: American Family, Progressive, State Farm, and Allstate.
+Then, we evaluated these top four based on their coverage options.
 We made sure they each offered at least the required coverage in Wisconsin and other basic kinds of coverage many drivers are interested in: liability, uninsured motorist coverage, comprehensive, and collision.
 We checked each company’s website for how many of the supplemental coverage options (endorsements) and discount options they offered from our lists of the most common coverage add-ons.

 We also evaluated each company’s site for its customer service, education, and navigation tools.
 Then, we consulted JD Power and Consumer Reports — to see how each company’s customer service and claims service ratings stacked up — and Moody’s, A.M.
 Best, and Standard & Poor’s — for their most recent financial stability ratings for each company.
 Lastly, we tested online quote tools for each provider to see if we could get a quick and easy quote without commitment or hassle.